 The other caddying experiences were not as fun with the hackers spewing drives and errant iron shots into the woods.
 If I found one close to the out of bounds marker, I would kick it back in bounds to keep the round going and also assure a nice tip because of the pleasant experience of finding a surely out of bounds ball miraculously in bounds.
 Smiles abounding and a nice financial reward at the end of the day.
 The ladies days were another story.
 There were the good ones like Carol Semple who was a national amateur champion but most of the ladies who participated were, shall we say, challenged.
 I was always polite but when they asked me what to hit on their 19th shot on the hole, did it really matter?
 Oh well.

 Good thing my dad made me work as much as he did.
 It built character and understanding of life that I took with me to the box factory where I worked summers in my college years.
-It honed a work ethic that I have tried to pass on to my son Jack who is carrying the McCloskey torch with employment and soon, college.
+It honed a work ethic that I have tried to pass on to my son Jack who is carrying the McCloskey torch with employment.
 It all seems so long ago but Shannopin and the US Open at Oakmont are etched in my brain forever.
 Thanks for reading.
-Congrats to Bubba on his Masters victory.
 Back to the trail and woodsy stuff next week.
 Fore!!!!!